Teacher of the Deaf and Hard of Hearing

 Qualifications and Certification Requirements

-Teachers of students who are deaf and hard of hearing are certified by the BC Ministry of Education’s Teacher Regulation Branch.
-Teachers employed in this role are generally required to have a master’s degree in Special Education with a focus on the education of the deaf and hard of hearing or a graduate diploma in a related area.
+Teachers of students who are deaf and hard of hearing are certified by the B.C.
+Ministry of Education and Child Care.
+Teachers employed in this role are generally required to have a master’s degree in special education with a focus on the education of the deaf and hard of hearing or a graduate diploma in a related area.

 In some cases, teachers of the deaf and hard of hearing may have sign-language training.